Rhetoric and Guns. Edited by Lydia Wilkes, Nate Kreuter, and Ryan Skinnell (Utah State University Press) [in production, forthcoming 2022]

 “Elizabeth Cady Stanton’s 1854 ‘Address to the Legislature of New York’ and the Paradox of Social Reform Rhetoric.”
 Rhetoric Review 29.2 (2010): 129-44.

 “Circuitry in Motion: Rhetoric(al) Moves in YouTube’s Archive.”
 Video and Participatory Culture.
 Spec. issue of Enculturation 8 (2010).

 “Deceiving Sincerely: The Embrace of Sincerity-as-Truth in Fascist Rhetoric.”
 In The Rhetoric of Fascism: Devices for the Cult of Irrationality.
 Ed.
 Nathan Crick.
-(University of Alabama Press) [accepted, forthcoming 2021]
+(University of Alabama Press) [in production, forthcoming 2022]

 “Rewriting Demagogic Discourses.”
-In Teaching Demagoguery & Democracy.
-Ed.
-Michael Steudeman.
-(Intermezzo) [accepted, forthcoming 2021]
+In Teaching Demagoguery & Democracy, ed.
+Michael Steudeman, Intermezzo, 2021.

 “What Institutional Logics Can Teach Us About Institutional Rhetorics (And Why We Should Care).”
 Re-inventing Rhetoric Scholarship: Fifty Years of the Rhetoric Society of America.
 Ed.
 Roxanne Mountford, Dave Tell, and David Blakesley.
 Anderson, SC: Parlor Press, 2020. (editorial review): 162-8.

 “Toward a Working Theory of Institutional Rhetorics.”
 Reinventing (with) Theory in Rhetoric & Writing Studies.
 Ed.
 Andrea Alden, Kendall Gerdes, Judy Holiday, & Ryan Skinnell.
 Logan, UT: Utah State UP (2019): 69-82.